mobeigi/fb2cal/README.md

 This tool **does not** use the Facebook API.

 ## Requirements
+* Facebook account
 * python3.6+ (and all required python3 modules)
-* Scheduler tool to automatically run script periodically
+* Scheduler tool to automatically run script periodically (optional)
-* Google Drive API access
+* Google Drive API access (optional)

 ## Instructions
 1. Clone repo